madzot/ivaldi-diagram-editor/MVP/refactored/frontend/components/README.md

         Ends the active selection.

     .pull_wire(event)
-        Start quick pulling wire from event, if event is over a Connection.
+        Start quick pulling wire from event, if event is overlapping with a Connection.

         Parameters:
             event (tkinter.Event): Event object passed from key press.